hexpm/bob/README.md

   * https://repo.hex.pm/builds/otp/ubuntu-14.04/builds.txt
   * https://repo.hex.pm/builds/otp/alpine-3.10/builds.txt

+## Docker images

+**NOTE: Docker images are currently considered experimental while they are being tested for production worthiness!**

+Docker images for Bob's Elixir and Erlang builds are built periodically.
+Bob checks for new Elixir and Erlang releases every 15 minutes and builds images for any new versions it discovers.
+The images are based on [Alpine Linux](https://alpinelinux.org/), they will usually build against the latest stable Alpine version, builds against older versions will not be provided.

+Tagged images are never changed, that means `hexpm/erlang@22.0-alpine-3.11.2` will always target the tag `OTP-22.0` and won't update when `OTP-22.0.1` is released.

+Erlang builds are found at https://hub.docker.com/r/hexpm/erlang, they use the versioning scheme `${OTP_VER}-alpine-${ALPINE_VER}` for tags.
+Builds for all major releases since OTP 19 are provided.
+Images are not built for sub-patch releases, for example `OTP-22.1.8.1`.

+Elixir builds are found at https://hub.docker.com/r/hexpm/elixir, they use the versioning scheme `${ELIXIR_VER}-erlang-${OTP_VER}-alpine-${ALPINE_VER}`.
+Builds for all major releases since Elixir 1.3.0 are provided.
+Images are built for all pairs of compatible Elixir and OTP versions.

 ## Hex S3 backups

 Each days backups of yesterdays access logs stored on the bucket `logs.hex.pm` is uploaded to the bucket `backup.hex.pm`.